Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

-The perpendicular shock case further involves the compression of the magnetic field and results in a higher energy value at an early time, while the increasing trend is still similar.
+The perpendicular shock case further involves the compression of the magnetic field and results in a higher magnetic energy value at an early time.
 Its exponential stage is more rapid than the parallel shock case.
 Importantly, we find due to the reconnection diffusion of turbulent magnetic fields \citep{2005AIPC..784...42L}, the magnetic energy under both compression and dynamo effects cannot exceed the turbulent energy of the largest eddy \citep{2016ApJ...833..215X,2020ApJ...899..115X}, as shown in Fig.~\ref{fig:bvspectrum} and Fig.~\ref{fig:energy}.